MicrosoftDocs/mixed-reality/mrtk-unity/supported-devices/using-ar-foundation.md

 ---
-title: Android and iOS MRTK Configuration
+title: Android and iOS MRTK Configuration (ARFoundation)
 description: Documentation to use ARFoundation in unity
 author: davidkline-ms
 ms.author: davidkl